ibm-vpc/terraform-provider-ibm/website/docs/r/is_instance_template.html.markdown

 - `boot_volume` - (Optional, List) A nested block describes the boot volume configuration for the template.

   Nested scheme for `boot_volume`:
   - `allowed_use` - (Optional, List) The usage constraints to be matched against requested instance or bare metal server properties to determine compatibility.
-Can only be specified if `source_snapshot` is bootable.
+Can only be specified if `source_snapshot`  present and bootable.
 If not specified, the value of this property will be inherited from the `source_image`

     Nested schema for `allowed_use`:
     - `api_version` - (Optional, String) The API version with which to evaluate the expressions.